awsm-research/storypoints-changes/README.md

 - rlang 0.4.11
 - ScottKnottESD 2.0.3

-And install Rnalytica 0.1.1
+After that, install Rnalytica 0.1.1 using these following instructions:
-To do so, follow these instructions:
-1) Install devtools 2.4.1
+1) Install R package "devtools" 2.4.1
-2) Install DMwR from the file
+2) Install DMwR from the file by ...
-- RUN install.packages('[PATH_TO_THIS_PACKPAGE]/DMwR_0.4.1.tar.gz', repos = NULL, type="source")
+- RUN R command: install.packages('[PATH_TO_THIS_PACKPAGE]/DMwR_0.4.1.tar.gz', repos = NULL, type="source")
-3) Install Rnalytica using devtools
+3) Install Rnalytica using devtools by ..
-- RUN devtools::install_github('software-analytics/Rnalytica')
+- RUN R command: devtools::install_github('software-analytics/Rnalytica')

 Full list of installed packages can be found in R-requirements.csv